evert/phpdoc-md/README.md

         Component level: Generate a md file for each class component ( method / const ..).
-        Class level: generate a md file for each class The default behaviour is the class level --protected-off
+        Class level: generate a md file for each class The default behaviour is the class level new : if level==component, then the program creates an user reference (showing just the public components) and a developer reference (including public, protected and private components) --protected-off
     --private-off
     --public-off